MahlerTom/UniversityCourseBookAOI/tex-images/README.txt

 % Put your TikZ code into this directory, one file for each image, surrounded by \begin{tikzpicture} ... \end{tikzpicture}
-The three examples show a diagram (buildchain.tex), a graph (latexeffortcomplexity.tex), and a complex picture (leaves-golden-cut.tex).
+The three examples show a diagram (buildchain.tikz), a graph (latexeffortcomplexity.tikz), and a complex picture (leaves-golden-cut.tikz).